aws-samples/aws-cdk-for-sap-examples/sap-commerce/README.md

 1. Download the SAP Commerce software and place in an Amazon S3 bucket
 2. Containerize SAP Commerce.
 You can refer to the SAP commerce repository in the [ AWS sample GitHub](https://github.com/aws-samples/aws-cloudformation-sap-commerce ) to automate this.
 Just select the option to create Docker image and this will automatically upload an image to Amazon Elastic Container Registry (ECR).

+Go to the sap-commerce directory and run the command block below.

 ```
 $ npm -g install typescript
 $ npm install @aws-cdk/core @aws-cdk/aws-ec2 @aws-cdk/aws-iam @aws-cdk/aws-eks